Nørrebrogade: Notable buildings and residents

 Nørrebrohallen (No. 208) is a former carriage house which is now used as a multi-purpose venue.

-Public art
+Public art, monuments and memorials

 A gable facing Ravnsborggade features a large mural of a girl on a bicycle.
 It was painted by the Finnish-Danish painter Seppo Matinens in the 1990s.

 Om the wall to Assistens Cemetery is Jørgen Haugen Sørensen's sculpture The Angular Ones support, and the Smooth Ones Slip from 1984.
 On Aksel Larsens Plads stands Bjørn Nørgaard's sculpture A Farewell To Arms from 2009.

+At No. 151A is plaque commemorating that the artist Henry Heerup lived in the building as a child.
+The commemorative plaque was installed in 2007.

 Transport

 Nørrebro station at the north end of the street is located on the S-train system's Ring Line.
 It is also home to one of the stations on the operated City Circle Line of the Copenhagen Metro.
 Another City Circle Line station is located at Nørrebro Runddel.

 Bus line 5C runs through the street.